 Etymology: Middle English, from Old English secgan; akin to Old High German sagEn to say, Lithuanian sakyti, Greek ennepein to speak, tell

 1 a : to express in words b : to state as opinion or belief

 So next up is “sa”.
-If you were to capitalize both letters to “SA”, you might wind up with the city code for San Antonio, Texas.
+If you were to capitalize both letters to “SA” and give it emphasis, you might wind up with the city code for San Antonio, Texas.
 You may be asking yourself at this point, Who’s Johnny?
 Or you may ask yourself, what does our phrase have to do with Texas, being that we’re talking about words of IMPORTANCE here?
-If you were to ask yourself these things, you’d be talking to yourself, quite possibly sharing the secrets that you keep while you’re talking in your sleep, which is a sign of insanity, and you obviously have too much free time and are probably sitting around on the beach drawing circles in the sand.
+If you were to ask yourself these things you’d be talking to yourself, quite possibly sharing the secrets that you keep while you’re talking in your sleep, which is a sign of insanity, and you obviously have too much free time and are probably sitting around on the beach drawing circles in the sand.
 But what else could these two letters mean or represent?
 Again, let us look to the book.

 Main Entry: SA